 Even though unpleasant, popcorn won’t make you sick if you eat it past its best quality.
 Popcorn might be dry, stale, or even rancid if microwaved, but it won’t be a health problem.

 How To Properly Store Popcorn

 All types of popcorn are stored pretty similarly.

 Room temperature is ideal – you shouldn’t refrigerate or freeze popped popcorn or dry kernels.
-Some microwavable packets will recommend it, and therefore you should follow the packet instructions.
+Some microwavable packets will recommend it, so, in that case, you should follow the packet instructions.

-Popcorn should avoid air or moisture, always kept sealed or in an airtight container and avoiding direct heat or light.
-Usually a kitchen cupboard or pantry does the best job!
+Popcorn should avoid air or moisture, always be kept sealed or in an airtight container, and avoid direct heat or light.
+Usually, a kitchen cupboard or pantry does the best job!